 Through years of industrial activity and lack of environmental regulations on landfill sites, across the UK, many areas have been subject to contamination, posing a potential risk to human health and the wider environment.
 Assessment of the potential contamination risk to proposed development from nearby landfill sites, through desk studies and site investigations, is enforced by the Environmental Protection Act 1990 which requires potential land contamination to be dealt with during the planning process.
-While an assessment of contamination from landfill sites is often required by local authorities, it is the responsibility of the developer to carry out this process, either by themselves or more likely through a competent environmental consultant.
+While an assessment of contamination from landfill sites is often required by local authorities, it is the responsibility of the developer to carry out this process through a competent environmental consultant.

 Prior to contacting us, our client had conditional planning approval for a small housing development, located near a landfill site.
 Planning conditions initially required assessment of the likelihood of land and ground gas contamination from the nearby landfill site, this involved analysis of historical map data as far back as the 19th century to identify the past uses of the site as well as any past landmarks nearby that could have left a legacy of soil contamination.
 Contamination sources may not always be clear through simply observing the current environmental setting of a site, as contamination from past activity can remain in soils for a very long time.